 Classes of Cold Lasers

-So, if you want a device to help with pain control only and you are not worried about safely, higher class lasers are your best choice.
+So, if you want a device to help with pain control only and you are less worried about eye damage, higher power lasers are your best choice.
 If you are trying to mainly worried about minimizing your risk, choose a lower power system or a pulsing system.

 Class 1 & 1m Continuous and Modulated Lasers (Available over-the-counter)